jackiekircher/resume/resume.md

 Jackie Kircher
 ==============

-I am a hardworking person who likes to create useful things to help other people.
-My primary skillset is in server-side web development but I am a fast learner and am hoping to expand into front-end development as well.
-I seek out a variety of challenges in order to constantly improve.

 kircher.jackie@gmail.com |
 [github](https://github.com/jackiekircher) |
 [twitter](https://twitter.com/jackiekircher)

-### Beliefs

-  I believe that the web must be accessible to everyone, including those with disabilites and those without javascript.

-  I know that diversity and respect for others is key to producing successful solutions.
+As a software developer, I strive to make creative tools and solutions.
+My primary skill-set is server-side web development, but I am a fast learner who enjoys new challenges and I hope to expand to font-end development as well.

-  I practice test driven development, clear documentation, consistent code styles, and expressiveness in my commit and issue management.
+I believe in accessibility, progressive enhancement, test driven development, and clear, expressive documentation.
+I believe in working with my team to solve problems and learning from them.

-  I want to refactor my code and have it reviewed by my peers so that I make fewer mistakes and can learn.

 ### Tools